FlorianMold/fh-hpc-gaussian-blur/readme.md

+# Gaussian Blur

 Project Owner: Florian Mold, Aytac Karakaya

 Simple Gaussian Blur

-#Implemented a Gaussian blur as a single kernel call
+# Implemented a Gaussian blur as a single kernel call

-#General Requirements
+# General Requirements
  * Each kernel invocation write a single pixel value to the output image
  * The Gaussian filter kernel has a variable size (up to size 9) and provided as a kernel argument
  * The resulting image preserve its overall brightness after applying the filter